Deevad/peppercarrot_scenarios/game.md

 Thyme: It's a mouse that Qualicity invented.
 It seems to have a way of camouflaging itself as the thing you desire most when it's cornered.
 When you reach out to touch it it uses that desire against you to escape.

+Pepper: The Impossible Triangle.
+I wanted to understand it.

 Thyme: I lost track when I was studying it to see how it worked.

 Pepper: What did it turn into when you were studying it?